DevExpress/devextreme-reactive/README.md

 ## Support & Feedback

 Use [GitHub Issues](https://github.com/DevExpress/devextreme-reactive/issues) for reporting bugs, questions, and feature requests.
-If you own an active DevExtreme license, feel free to contact us in the [Support Center](https://www.devexpress.com/ask) to receive an answer shortly.
+If you own an active DevExtreme license, you can contact us at the [Support Center](https://www.devexpress.com/ask).